ElisaCarsten/DataSci-participation/README.md

 # DataSci-participation

-This is a repo for class
+This is a repo for DataSci in-class activities.